QihuangZhang/CeLEry/README.md

 https://github.com/QihuangZhang/CeLEry/blob/main/tutorial/BiogenPretrain.md
 <br>

+# System Requirements

+## Hardware Requirements

+The `lol` package requires only a standard computer with enough RAM to support the operations defined by a user.
+For minimal performance, this will be a computer with about 2 GB of RAM.
+For optimal performance, we recommend a computer with the following specs:

+RAM: 16+ GB
+CPU: 4+ cores, 3.3+ GHz/core

+## Software Requirements

+### OS Requirements

+The package development version is tested on *Linux* operating systems.
+The developmental version of the package has been tested on the following systems:

+Linux: kernel 3.10.0
+Mac OSX:
+Windows:

 ## System Requirements
 Python support packages: torch>1.8, pandas>1.4, numpy>1.20, scipy, tqdm, scanpy>1.5, anndata, sklearn, pickle, random, math, os